me-her/EnterpriseSearch-BigQueryAI/README.md

-# BQ Competition 2025
+# BigQuery AI Competition 2025

-A full-stack application for BQ Competition 2025 featuring Python agents, React frontend, and Google AI/Cloud integration for SEC filings analysis and contract processing.
+A full-stack application for BQ Competition 2025 featuring  AI agents (ADK), React frontend, and BigQuery Storage for SEC filings analysis and contract processing.

 ## Overview

 This project analyzes SEC contract data using BigQuery's AI/ML capabilities to transform unstructured contract documents into structured, queryable insights.
+Which includes ObjectRefs to enable AI Functions on the Fly.

 ### Dataset